JYT1078000

 Exercise circuit breakers at least once a year to ensure proper operation.
 For general maintenance:

 Refer to individual circuit breaker instruction manuals shipped with the switchboard for additional maintenance information, such as changing rating plugs, sensor plugs, or adjustable settings and removing circuit breakers.
-If the instruction manual is not available, refer to Reference Publications for the appropriate number, or contact your local Schneider Electric representative.
+If the instruction manual is not available, refer to Reference Publications for the appropriate number, or contact a local Schneider Electric representative.

 I-Line Blank Fillers and Extensions